-Many builders are disappointed in the Air Inlets (vents) supplied by Eaglemoss for our 1:8 scale Ghostbusters Ecto-1 model.
+Many builders are disappointed in the Air Inlets (vents) supplied by Eaglemoss for this 1:8 scale Ghostbusters Ecto-1 partworks model.
 They are not to scale, the white screw heads snap off or turn black from flaking paint, and even the vents themselves are not very accurate.

 Even the louvers in Mike’s vents are the correct shape with actual openings, instead of the raised lines Eaglemoss used:

 These new vents are labelled ‘L’ and ‘R’ for the left and right sides of the Hood (facing you from the front of the car):

 If you have already installed the stock Eaglemoss Air Inlets, remove them now and throw them far away.
 Then, take one of Mike’s Hood Vents and line it up on the Hood so you can see how they will fit into the two matching alignment holes:

 Since these new vents are self-adhesive you will not need any screws at all.
 Simply removing the backing paper…